Weight-loss surgery and children

 - Feel full or satisfied with less food

 - Not be able to eat as much as before

 The most common operation now offered to teens is the vertical sleeve gastrectomy.

 Adjustable gastric banding is another type of weight-loss surgery.
 But it is not yet approved for teenagers in the United States.

-Both gastric bypass and gastric banding are performed through 5 - 6 small cuts on the belly.
+All weight loss operations can be performed through 5 to 6 small cuts on the belly.
 This is known as laparoscopic surgery.

 Is Weight-loss Surgery Right for Your Child?

 Most children who have weight-loss surgery also have health problems that are related to the extra body weight.

 The body mass index (BMI) measures below are used by many doctors to decide who can be helped the most by weight-loss surgery.
 But not all doctors agree about this.
 The general guidelines are:

 A BMI of 35 or higher and a serious health condition related to obesity, such as: